tonyCwei/hall-of-flame/README.md

 ### Map Generation

-Map generation is handled by the `BoardManager` script (`Assets/Scripts/GameManager/BoardManager.cs`).
+Map generation is handled by the [BoardManager](Assets/Scripts/GameManager/BoardManager.cs).
 In each level, the system randomly generates the following elements:

 - **Tiles** ¨C forming the base ground of the map.